ClintH/ixfx/www/src/pages/en/modulation/envelope.md

   import EnvelopePlay from './Envelope.astro';
 ---

 The idea of an envelope is borrowed from [sound synthesis](https://en.wikipedia.org/wiki/Envelope_(music)).
-Envelopes are useful for modulating a value over time, allowing for more complex dynamics than a simple decay function might provide.
+Envelopes are useful for modulating a value over time, allowing for more complex dynamics than a simple decay function.

 ## Concept